 Make sure you include all the content within the course: Videos, checklists, worksheets, bonus (if any), etc.

-These days we all need some kind of proof before committing to buy something.
+These days, we all need some kind of proof before committing to buying something.

 8. Instructor bio.

 People will be interested in knowing the author of the course.